 "Tony is as talented, capable and respected as any assistant coach in the country," said Lavin.
-"After delving through all the information during the search process for my staff, it became clear that Coach Chiles would be a perfect first choice as an assistant coach."
+"After delving through all the information during the search process for my staff, it became clear that Coach Chiles would be a perfect choice as an assistant coach."

 Promoted within Lavin's staff prior to the 2012-13 season, Chiles has contributed to every aspect of the Red Storm's recent national resurgence.
 In 2010-11, the Red Storm saw a return to national prominence by posting a 21-12 record, marking St. John's most wins since the 2002-03 season, with six Top 25 victories, four over Top 10 opponents and an appearance in the NCAA Tournament for the first time since 2002.
 In 2013, the Red Storm returned to the postseason once again with a NIT appearance and First Round victory, and a 20-win season in 2014 landed St. John's another postseason NIT Berth.

 New YorkState Of Mind

 During his time with the Dragons, Chiles helped lead the team to postseason NIT appearances in 2005 and 2007.
 In Chiles' six seasons, Drexel won at least 10 conference games four times, and compiled an overall record of 98-87, 59-49 in conference play.
 In Drexel's 2006-07 season, the Dragons went 23-9 and earned an NIT bid after notching impressive road wins over Syracuse, Villanova, Creighton, Temple and St. Joseph's.

-Prior to working at Drexel, Chiles was an assistant coach at Iona College under former NBA All-Star Jeff Ruland, helping lead the Gaels to consecutive Metro Atlantic Athletic Conference championships, two NCAA Tournament appearances and a pair of 20-win seasons.
+Prior to working at Drexel, Chiles was an assistant coach at IonaCollege under former NBA All-Star Jeff Ruland, helping lead the Gaels to consecutive Metro Atlantic Athletic Conference championships, two NCAA Tournament appearances and a pair of 20-win seasons.

 In his six-year tenure, he was instrumental in Iona's reemergence as one of the nation's top mid-major programs, developing strategies that enabled the Gaels to win 60 percent of their games.
 With Chiles on the bench in 2002, the Gaels defeated No. 22 North Carolina at MadisonSquareGarden, which counts as one of the three wins over a ranked opponent in the history of Iona basketball.

 As the recruiting coordinator, he was responsible for landing prominent New York City talent, which included eight scholarship players from the New York Metropolitan area on the 2002-03 roster.

-A 1989 graduate of Columbia University, Chiles earned a bachelor's degree in political science.
+A 1989 graduate of ColumbiaUniversity, Chiles earned a bachelor's degree in political science.
 A member of Columbia's Dean's List, Chiles was a four-year letterwinner and the Lions' starting point guard for three seasons.
 Chiles still holds the school's single-game assist record with 19 against the U.S. Merchant Marine Academy and is second on Columbia's all-time assist list with 323.

 Chiles has three sons, Tony (24), Taj (12) and Christopher (3).
 He and his wife, MaChere, reside in Queens and Philadelphia.